-The Competition Authority exercises supervision in the fields of competition, electricity, natural gas, district heating, postal services, public water supply and sewerage, railways, and ports.
-In addition, the Authority settles disputes regarding airport fees and complaints of airport users.
-The Authority is in the area of government of the Ministry of Justice.
+The Competition Authority exercises state supervision over competition, electricity, natural gas, district heating, mail, public water supply and sewerage as well as railways, aviation and ports, and unfair trading practices.
+The office belongs to area of government of the Ministry of Justice.

-is responsible for ensuring effective support services for the Authority (including international and public relations, personnel work and training coordination, property and document management).
+The Cooperation and Support Services Department is responsible for the functioning of support services (including international and public relations, staffing, organisation of training and events, asset and document management).

-Most staff members have higher education in economics or law.
-In addition, there are officials with higher education in disciplines such as thermal engineering, public administration, materials technology.
+The majority of staff members have higher education in economics or law.
+In addition, there are employees who specialise in fields such as thermal engineering, public administration and materials technology.

 In early 2022 the joint Cooperation and Support Services Department of the Competition Authority, the Patent Office and the Data Protection Inspectorate commenced operations within the Competition Authority at the Tatari 39 building.
 The portfolio of services of the new department includes HR management, administrative organisation, management of state assets and funds, financial accounting and reporting